 What would Labour achieve if it decided to go back on all its previous statements of “No second referendum!” and Jeremy Corbyn’s personal statement of respecting the referendum?
 What happens to a new kind of politics, honest politics?

 The answer is plain – very little good and a cartload of bad!

 The Labour party have succeeded in walking a tightrope between its Remain metropolitan cities and stanch Leave Labour Heartlands.
 70% of its Heartlands voted to leave the EU.
 These votes were not on small margins of 52% over 48% but substantial majorities.
 In short, Labour would risk losing support in these areas, maybe not by its members or hardened supporters, but by the floating voters and newly returned Left voters.
 What’s clear is the fact there are two camps within Labour’s broadchurch; that of the middle-class metropolitan elite; and that of the working class Labour Heartlands.

 Their views on the EU are as different as their preference for latte or tea!

-Who is pushing this second referendum theme where Labour take the mantle from the Lib Dems and hold the reigns of becoming the party of Remain?
+Who is pushing this second referendum theme where Labour take the mantle from the Lib Dems and holds the reigns of becoming the party of Remain?
 Is it pushed by the members?
 Is it by a group of concerned citizens worried about the country’s future?
-No it’s Tony Blair and his Zombie politicians, left-overs from the time when Labour and the Tories were indistinguishable.
-The most fighting thing to happen in British politics in the 21st century is not Brexit but the real threat of a Left socialist government.
+No, it’s Tony Blair and his Zombie politicians, leftovers from the time when Labour and the Tories were indistinguishable.
+The most frightening thing to happen in British politics in the 21st century is not Brexit but the real threat of a Left socialist government.